AidenAquarium/huffman-compression/README.md

 builds a Huffman tree, and encodes each character with optimized variable-length binary codes.

 *This project was completed as a course assignment from Fall Semester 2025, demonstrating practical application of data structures and file compression algorithms.
-Some files were given as a baseline for the project.*
+Select files were provided by professors as a skeleton for the project.*

 ---